tangowithcode/tango_with_django_2/manuscript/chapter10-cookies.md

 1. Make sure that the `MIDDLEWARE_CLASSES` list found in the `settings.py` module contains `django.contrib.sessions.middleware.SessionMiddleware`.
 2. Configure your session backend.
 Make sure that `django.contrib.sessions` is in your `INSTALLED_APPS` in `settings.py`.
 If not, add it, and run the database migration command, `python manage.py migrate`.
 3. By default a database backend is assumed, but you might want to a different setup (i.e. a cache).
-See the [official Django Documentation on Sessions for other backend configurations](https://docs.djangoproject.com/en/1.9/topics/http/sessions/).
+See the [Django documentation on sessions for other backend configurations](https://docs.djangoproject.com/en/2.0/topics/http/sessions/).

 Instead of storing the cookies directly in the request (and thus on the client's machine), you can access server-side data via the method `request.session.get()` and store them with `request.session[]`.
 Note that a session ID cookie is still used to remember the client's machine (so technically a browser side cookie exists).
 However, all the user/session data is stored server side.
 Django's session middleware handles the client side cookie and the storing of the user/session data.